maxieluan/FuckIt/README.md

 I'm not a graphic designer, and I'm not familiar with javascript's development.
 CSS is difficult for me to use.
 I'm unable to adhere to the es6 standard.

 The site loads slow in China.
 As I dug deeper, I discovered it depends on numerous CDN third-party dependencies as well as a polyfill.io dependency.
 Connection to polyfill.io usually takes about one or two seconds from China.
 The design is good.
-But doesn't quite meeds my requirement.
+But doesn't quite meets my requirement.

 I am familiar with jquery and the grid system.